 - Remove the terminal bud from any branch you want to stop from growing longer.

-- Refine the money tree by pinching out the buds and branches not growing where you want them
+- Refine the money tree by pinching out the buds and branches that are not growing where you want them.

-- Baby Jade plants grow fast and needs frequent pinching in the growing season
+- Baby Jade plants grow fast and need frequent pinching in the growing season.

 Root new jade plants from leaf cuttings or stem cuttings.
 Place leaves or stems in a well-drained soil or pot mix (see below) and keep on the dry side.

 Feeding every 3 months with a fertilizer formulated for cactus.
 Cactus fertilizer has less nitrogen than most houseplant fertilizers.

 When repotting red Jade plant spring is the best time.
 Plant in dried soil and do not overpot.

 A recommended 1/3 soil mix: